skatsuta/monkey-interpreter/README.md

 ### Arrays

 You can build arrays using square brackets `[]`.
-Arrays can contain any type of values, such as even arrays and functions (closures).
+Arrays can contain any type of values, such as integers, strings, even arrays and functions (closures).
 To get an element at an index from an array, use `array[index]` syntax.

 ```sh
 >> let myArray = ["Thorsten", "Ball", 28, fn(x) { x * x }];